ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/playbooks/playbooks.rst

     /v2/playbooks/search?name=Playbook%20Name

-or to return only active Playboks:
+Or to return only active Playboks:

 .. code::

     /v2/playbooks/search?status=active

-The following query uploads and installs a new Playbook with the playbook file submitted as Multi-part Form/File Data in the request:
+The following query uploads and installs a new Playbook with the Playbook file submitted as multi-part Form/File Data in the request:

 .. code::